mrlinnth/simplefeedback/readme.md

 Collect visitors or users feedback for Laravel project and save them to database or create GitHub issues.

+**The default feedback form component has no styling or css.
+You can update it with your desired css styles.
+Or you can submit the required data to same route from your custom blade or livewire or javascript files.**

 ## Installation

 Via Composer